Intentionality in Virtual Work: Clarifying Digital Product Delivery

 - Proper record keeping for both seller and client.

-Without solid virtual delivery methods, it’s easy to lose track of where a digital product went.
+Without reliable virtual delivery methods, it’s easy to lose track of where a digital product went.
 If the seller cannot prove delivery and receipt, the client can make claims against the seller.
 The cost of a mistake with virtual deliverables can include litigation, lost relationships, lost time, negative reviews, and adverse effects on both the seller and the client’s workflow.

 Some points of information that virtual sellers collect for proof of digital product delivery: